pbackx/ai-and-lego/README.md

 Once the hub program is on the hub, it is important to disconnect the hub from the PyBricks website.
 To do this, simply press the Bluetooth button on the PyBricks editor.
 The little beams will disappear to indicate that the hub is no longer connected.

-Now you can run the client program on your computer:

-    ```powershell
-    python client.py

-When it has detected the hub, it will ask you to start the program by pressing the big button.

-It is also possible to use pybricksdev, but this does not offer any advantages over the PyBricks website.
-If you want to use this approach, check the next section.

-# EV3

-This is currently not very well developed, but the principal is exactly the same as for the Robot Inventor Hub.

-Run the program

-    ```powershell
-    pybricksdev run ble .\technic.py

-Or using the name that you gave the hub during the firmware installation:

-    ```powershell
-    pybricksdev run ble -n "Technic Hub" .\technic.py

 # Protocol